What to Expect

 If You Want to Cancel a Session:

 Only you can book or cancel an appointment (no one else can do that for you).
-If someone else contacts me to cancel your appointment, I will get in touch with you directly by email.
+If someone else contacts me to cancel your appointment, I will take the information (but I will not confirm that you are a client) and then I will get in touch with you directly.

 I don’t require 24-hour’s notice for cancellations, which means I don’t charge a fee if you cancel the day of your appointment or if you do not show for your session.
 I understand that sometimes life happens or a therapy session is not what is needed at the time it is booked.